Bonjour-Interactive-Lab/Processing-GPUImage/README.md

 - [x] Main float packing class
 - [x] RGBA1616 double packing → Allowing two data (1 per 2 channel 1616)
 - [x] ModIntPacking allowing to pack int value into 8bits + 8bits index
+- [ ] Bit shift packing to PImage (only usefull for CPU computation)
 - [ ] Performances
   - [x] Quid to use generic type in order to simplify class writing ?
 (Not quite efficience for now)
   - [ ] Quid to thread encoding operation for performance ?
   - [x] Quid to bypass the PImage object in order to encode in a spediest way ?
     - Using BufferedImage seems to speed up the performance [Reference](http://www.java-gaming.org/index.php?topic=23013.0)
     - Using specific method without switch/case.
 The test was too low
   - [x] Find a way to create a rectangle from area only.
 [See sehrope implementation en stackoverflow](https://stackoverflow.com/questions/16266931/input-an-integer-find-the-two-closest-integers-which-when-multiplied-equal-th)